woodenfish/node-ipip/README.en.md

 By default it will use the free version.

-When set to `dict` you'll get an object that consists of four keys: `country`, `province`, `city`, `organization`. e.g.:
+When set to `dict` you'll get an object that consists of four keys: `country`, `province`, `city`. e.g.:

     {
       country: '中国',
       province: '江苏',
-      city: '镇江',
+      city: '镇江'
-      organization: '江苏大学'
     }

-Otherwise, it returns an array as following format: `['country', 'province', 'city', 'organization']`.
+Otherwise, it returns an array as following format: `['country', 'province', 'city']`.

 For paid users (data file should have the "datx" extension), there are more fields: `['isp', 'latitude', 'longitude', 'timezone', 'timezone2', 'governcode']`